NickHerrig/curtaincall/data_sketch.md

 ##  SHOWS DATA RELATIONSHIP
 ### One-to-many data relationships
 Each show will have a number of songs/musical numbers.
+Each show will have a number of roles

 ### Many-to-many data relationship
 A show has multiple performers, and a performer can be in multiple shows

+##  PERFORMER DATA RELATIONSHIP
+### One-to-many data relationships
+A Performer will have many roles